Nikos Sevastopoulos: AEK Athens

 His spell in South Africa increased the spite of Maropoulos towards him and his sideline from AEK, as long as his term in the army lasted, was at total.
 In April 1967 after was dismissed from, he left for South Africa again planning a permanent stay.
 However, the Coup d'état of 21 April and the consolidation of the military dictatorship which resulted in the removal of Maropoulos as the selector of the national team and with the delay in the process of issuing a green card for his stay in the country and after months of waiting in Zimbabwe and Zambia, he returned to Greece in the summer 1968.

-The manager of the yellow-blacks at the time was Branko Stanković, who impressed by his football skills, gave him a place in the squad.
+The manager of the yellow-blacks at the time, Branko Stanković, was impressed by his football skills and gave him a place in the squad.
 He quickly became part of the main squad and was one of their main players in their course to the quarter-finals of the European Cup, scoring in the first quarter-final against Spartak Trnava at Spartak Stadium on 26 February 1969, the day he celebrated his 24th birthday.
 The difficulty in the payments of the players on the part of the then management caused a new reaction by Sevastopoulos who again sought to leave for Cape Town.
 The junta commissioner who had been placed by the regime in the club initially withheld his passport, preventing him until April 1969.
 Then he managed to leave and remained in South Africa until the September of the same year.
 His return to Nea Filadelfeia was met with closed doors.
 Stanković had realized that he was dealing with an unprofessional and undisciplined footballer and despite his stunning performances, he terminated his contract with the club.